 Final Draft How To Add Headers And Footers

 Final Draft automatically saves headers and footers to the top and bottom of every page in your script.

-If you want to change the header or footer or remove them from your document, follow these steps From the File menu, select Page Setup.From the Page Setup window click on the Page tab.
+If you want to change the header or footer or remove them from your document, follow these steps from the File menu and select Page Setup.

 Select the option under Each Page that you wish to use in your screenplay.

-- Option 1: Scene Number only/no title – This is the default setting when creating a new script in
+- Option 1: Scene Number only/no title – The default setting is when creating a new script in

-Numbers are automatically inserted at the top of each page.Option 2: Script Title only/no number – Select this option if you do not want any numbers placed at the top of each page but you would like to have your script title appear somewhere on each page (for example, at the bottom left).
+- Option 2: Script Title only/no number – Select this option if you do not want any numbers placed at the top of each page but you would like to have your script title appear somewhere on each page (for example, at the bottom left).

-The script title appears at the bottom left of every page in this option.
+- The script title appears at the bottom left of every page in this option.
 Option 3: Scene Number and Script Title

 Final Draft How To Add Watermarks

 Watermarks can be a great way to protect your content and ensure that you’re getting credit for your work.

-Tutorial:1.First, open Final Draft by finding the icon on your desktop or in your start menu.2.Next, click on File, then select Options.
+Final Draftby finding the icon on your desktop or your start menu.

-3.Next, click on the Protections tab and select either Yes or No for the watermark option.
+- Next, click on the Protections tab and select Yes or No for the watermark option.

-In this case, we’re using “Copyright (c) 2014 by John SmithClick OK and then print your script!
+- In this case, we’re using “Copyright (c) 2014 by John SmithClick OK, and then print your script!

 Final Draft How To Collaborate On Scripts

-Because of the prevalence of this fear and because it ultimately doesn’t make sense to print out your work product and bring it into a room where it may get lost or damaged (and a PDF just isn’t the same as a real script), I’m going to walk you through how to share your scripts electronically.
+Because of the prevalence of this fear and because it ultimately doesn’t make sense to print out your work product and bring it into a room where it may get lost or damaged (and a PDF just isn’t the same as an actual script), I’m going to walk you through how to share your hands electronically.

-My very first job in the industry was writing the television series “Diagnosis Murder” for CBS.
+My first job in the industry was writing the television series “Diagnosis Murder” for CBS.

 I thought I was hot stuff!
 Tapping into my own life experience, I wrote about a doctor who was also a detective.

-I based his persona on my own father, who is a physician.
-In the pilot episode, Dr. Mark Sloan was involved in a case where he discovered that he had the same birthday as his wife’s first husband who had died under mysterious circumstances many years before.
+I based his persona on my father, who is a physician.
+In the pilot episode, Dr Mark Sloan was involved in a case where he discovered that he had the same birthday as his wife’s first husband, who had died under mysterious circumstances many years before.

-My writing partner and I were nominated for two WGA awards as well as three Edgar awards from the Mystery Writers of America Association.
+My writing partner and I were nominated for two WGA awards and three Edgar Awards from the Mystery Writers of America Association.

 Final Draft is software used by professional screenwriters to write scripts and screenplays in Microsoft Word format.

-It has been around since 1994 and is used by over four million people world wide.
+It has been around since 1994 and is used by over four million people worldwide.